-You need a template that is easy to use in order to put together an accurate estimate.
-While things such as database price updating, charts, and other tools are important, the initial basic estimate sheet doesn’t require complex software.
+You need a template that is easy-to-use to put together an accurate estimate.
+Things such as database price updating, charts, and other tools software can offer are important, but the initial basic estimate sheet doesn’t require complex software.

-Once you’ve chosen from the template options below, take a look at the following handy step-by-step list for coming up with a good basic estimate via a method called unit costing:
+Once you’ve chosen from the template options below, take a look at the following step-by-step list for coming up with a good estimate using a method called unit costing:

-- Compile all the line items (assemblies) for that job
+- Compile all the line items (assemblies) for the job

-- Total your numbers and have them checked by a second party that knows what they are doing
+- Total your numbers and have them checked by a qualified second party

 - Apply your standard markup to get a final price

-Beware of several potential pitfalls before you begin, however, such as failing to read all relevant project documents, or forgetting to input an expense.
-Check and recheck your work to make sure you’ve included all the expenses.
+Beware of potential pitfalls before you begin, however, such as failing to read all relevant project documents or forgetting to input an expense.
+Check and recheck your work.

 With those caveats out of the way, which templates will help you handle the basic tasks of coming up with an estimate?
-We’ve reviewed a number of free templates and chosen the following six options that represent a wide range of construction template options.
-They are organized from the most simple to fill out to the more complex.
+We’ve reviewed a number of free templates and chosen the following eight options that can meet a variety of construction estimating needs.

-This is a good template if you have a simple job and need a basic layout of what it is going to involve.
-The template, from Template.net, features a construction work description section for describing the project in two or three sentences.
+This template works if you have a simple job and need a basic outline of what it’s going to involve.
+The template, from Template.net, features a construction work description section to describe the project in two or three sentences.
 Then there are single lines for how much the entire job will cost and who is doing the estimating.

-This template allows you to briefly describe the basics of your construction project and what it will cost to complete to the client.
-It won’t allow you to include an extremely detailed breakdown of the project, but it will work if you only need to help your client understand the basics of the project.
+The template enables you to briefly describe the basics of your construction project and what it will cost to complete it for the client.
+It won’t allow you to include an extremely detailed breakdown of the project, but it will work if you need to help your client understand only the basics.

 The template also functions as a contract with the client, with a spot at the bottom to sign and date, as well as additional space to provide a special notice to the owner.

-This free spreadsheet from BuildingAdvisor can be downloaded in either Excel or Word format, and allows you to document cost estimates versus the actual costs, as well as payments and balances due.
-This template allows you to track how your estimate does throughout the course of a construction project.
+This free spreadsheet from BuildingAdvisor can be downloaded in either Excel or Word, and it lets you document cost estimates versus the actual costs, as well as payments and balances due.
+This template lets you track how your estimate does throughout the course of a construction project.

 The template offers the following features, according to BuildingAdvisor:

-- Tracking estimated vs. actual costs for each line item (called “job costing”)
+- Tracking estimated versus actual costs for each line item (called “job costing”)

 - Tracking payments and amount due to all vendors and subcontractors

-You can use the template as is for free, but in order to edit and customize the worksheet, but you will need to pay for the premium version, which is $9.95.
+You can use the template as is for free, but in order to edit and customize the worksheet, you’d need to pay for the premium version, which is $9.95.

 This spreadsheet is primarily for building and remodeling projects, allowing you to create a more comprehensive budget for a construction project.
 The spreadsheet also does the calculations for you.